I-Dont-Remember/site/content/about.md

 showpagemeta = false
 +++

 Software engineer by day, all sorts of stuff by night.
-Investigating a growing interest in NoCode, Serverless, development best practices, and entrepreneurship.
+Investigating a growing interest in NoCode, Serverless, Security, development best practices, and entrepreneurship.
 Forever building projects.

-Currently at [Capital One](http://capitalone.com), previously worked at [Propeller Health](https://www.propellerhealth.com/) and [Extreme Engineering Solutions](https://www.xes-inc.com/)
+If you'd like to reach out for whatever reason, easiest place to reach me is through Twitter or LinkedIn.